dash0hq/dash0-operator/helm-chart/dash0-operator/README.md

 resource.
 This will disable the telemetry collection by the operator, and it will also instruct the operator to not deploy the OpenTelemetry collector in your cluster.

+## Managing Dash0 Views

+You can manage your Dash0 views via the Dash0 operator.

+Pre-requisites for this feature:
+* A Dash0 operator configuration resource has to be installed in the cluster.
+* The operator configuration resource must have the `apiEndpoint` property.
+* The operator configuration resource must have a Dash0 export configured with authorization (either `token` or `secret-ref`).
+* The operator will only pick up Dash0 view resources in namespaces that have a Dash0 monitoring resource deployed.
+* The operator will not synchronize Dash0 view resources in namespaces where the Dash0 monitoring resource has the setting `synchronizeViews` set to `false`.
+(This setting is optional and defaults to `true` when omitted.)

+TODO complete this section...

 ## Notes on ArgoCD